alanharo/fasion-MNIST/README.md

-# Fashion MNIST Classification with Neural Networks 👕
+# Fashion MNIST Classification 👕

 This project uses Neural Networks to classify images from the Fashion MNIST dataset, which can be found in [Kaggle](https://www.kaggle.com/zalando-research/fashionmnist).